paulrougieux/biotrade/README.md

 # Installation

-Clone the repository and add it to the PYTHONPATH.
-You can do this by changing the environment variables or by adding the following line to your shell configuration file such as `.bash_aliases`
+Clone the repository and tell python where it is located by adding it to your PYTHONPATH.
+You can do this by changing the environment variables or by adding the following line to your shell configuration file such as `.bash_aliases`:

     export PYTHONPATH="$HOME/repos/biotrade/":$PYTHONPATH

+Specify where you want to store the data by adding the following environment variable:

+    export BIOTRADE_DATA="$HOME/repos/biotrade_data/"

 # Usage